shenhuiying2017/azure-docs.es-es/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md

 <properties
-   pageTitle="Creación de un clúster de HDInsight con el Almacén de Azure Data Lake mediante Azure PowerShell | Azure" description="Uso de Azure PowerShell para crear y usar clústeres de HDInsight con Azure Data Lake" services="data-lake-store,hdinsight" documentationCenter="" authors="nitinme"
+   pageTitle="Create HDInsight clusters with Azure Data Lake Store using PowerShell | Azure" description="Use Azure PowerShell to create and use HDInsight clusters with Azure Data Lake" services="data-lake-store,hdinsight" documentationCenter="" authors="nitinme"